Slavery and Human Trafficking Statement for 2022

 OUR APPROACH TO MITIGATING SLAVERY AND HUMAN TRAFFICKING IN OUR SUPPLY CHAIN

-All Markel International Group's standard contracts contain a clause requiring compliance with all applicable laws, which include the Modern Slavery Act 2015, so suppliers are aware that their compliance is ongoing, not just at the outset of our relationship.
+All Markel International Group’s standard contracts contain a clause requiring compliance with all applicable laws, which include the Modern Slavery Act 2015.

 Andy Davies, Director of Markel International Holdings Limited